-- Familiar with this behaviour policy and have an opportunity to contribute to its review. - Involved in the implementation of the policy as it relates to the school as a whole and through individual education/pastoral programmes, as appropriate.
+- Familiar with this Behaviour for Learning Policy and have an opportunity to contribute to its review. - Involved in the implementation of the policy as it relates to the school as a whole and through individual education/pastoral programmes, as appropriate.